 - Margin of Error = 2.60%

-As discussed above, the margin of error helps us understand whether the sample size of your survey is appropriate or not.
-In case the margin error is too big, it can be the case that our sample size is too small and we need to increase that so that sample results match more closely with population results.
+As discussed above, the margin of error helps us understand whether your survey’s sample size is appropriate.
+In case the margin error is too big, it can be the case that our sample size is too small, and we need to increase that so that sample results match more closely with population results.

 There are some scenarios where the margin of error will not be of much use and will not help us in tracking the error:

 - If the questions of the survey are not designed and do not help in getting the required answer

 - If the people who are responding to the survey have some bias regarding the product for which the survey is being done, then also, the result not be very accurate

 - If the sample chosen itself is the proper representative of the population, results will be way off in that case.